flywheel-apps/GRP-14/README.md

 is true (checked).
 This is the default.
 If you un-check this option, the individual files will be available to view/download on the platform individually.
-If you uncheck this option and also uncheck "remove_subjects_dir", there will be very many files in the output, which is probably not what you want.
+If you uncheck this option and also uncheck "remove_subjects_dir" so that Freesurfer's full output is not removed, there will be *very* many files in the output, which is probably not what you want.

 If the T1-weighted scans were acquired on a 3T scanner, set the "3T" configuration option.